LiutongZhou/NYC-Taxi-Trip-Carpooling-Assistant/README.md

 ## Pattern Discovery Part
 ### Current Finding

+   You can use the clean sample data.
+This sample include all clean records in yellow_taxi_trip_2016_06.
+Not all collumns are included (fare is not included in this sample).

    [Current findings here](https://github.com/LiutongZhou/CEOR4011_Final_Project/blob/master/HotSpot.pdf)  We find the hottest origin in NYC.

 ![alt text][hottest orgin]